 In the 25 years since EPA made its regulatory determination, the agency has chosen not to develop regulations under RCRA Subtitle D or pursue additional RCRA legislation.
-EPA clarified the Subtitle C exemption.
-To 2002, EPA issued guidance regarding the scope of the exemption,
+However, EPA has previously sought to clarify the Subtitle C exemption.
+In 2002, EPA issued guidance